 So I thought it would be fun to share more about those books and what I loved about each one.
 I’ve narrowed it down to my favorite 5 and would wholeheartedly recommend to anyone looking to expand their view of the world.

-Note: the links below are affiliate links from Amazon (shown with an *).
+Note: the links below are affiliate links from Amazon.
 If you decide to purchase any of the books below using one of these links, I may get a commission at no charge to you.
 Thank you for your support!

 1. The Alchemist by Paulo Coelho